PERSUE-Lab-ASU/cse467/about.md

 - Findings: all results
 - Discussion and conclusions: interpret and contextualize the results in light of prior research.

-**Evaluation criteria**: Findings, discussion and conclusions, report presentation.
+**Evaluation criteria**: Findings, discussion, conclusions, and writing and presentation quality of the report.

+*Note*: references do not count toward the page limit.

 **Tips about the final project**

 1. You should start thinking about the final project very soon and form a team with those who have similar interests.
 2. We will discuss some project ideas in the class as examples of interesting topics.
 3. You may find ideas for possible project topics by “glancing ahead” at the course’s topics for future weeks.
 If some topic seems interesting but you are not very familiar with it, talk to the instructor or the TAs.
-4. You may also find ideas by checking websites such as [Markup](https://themarkup.org/series/privacy), [EPIC](http://www.epic.org/), [IAPP Privacy consortium](http://www.privacyassociation.org/), [Common Sense Media]https://www.commonsense.org/), and Future of [Privacy Forum](fpf.org).
+4. You may also find ideas by checking websites such as [Markup](https://themarkup.org/series/privacy), [EPIC](http://www.epic.org/), [IAPP Privacy consortium](http://www.privacyassociation.org/), [Common Sense Media](https://www.commonsense.org/), [404 Media](https://www.404media.co/), and [Future of Privacy Forum](fpf.org).
-5. Other resources
+5. Other useful resources to learn how to do research
     * https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/bes2.1745
     * https://nishanthjkumar.com/A-Beginner's-Guide-to-Undergrad-CS-Research/
     * https://www.bu.edu/synapse/2009/04/27/tips-n-tricks-part-i/